Leaving New York City

 The apartment was on the river in Queens - just one subway stop from Manhattan.
 I moved there my second year in New York, and eighteen months later, I broke the lease, sold my furniture, and moved my remaining things into storage.

 I had chosen to leave the job I hated, which meant I could no longer afford the apartment.
 I wasn't sure what I wanted or where I would find it.
-All I knew was that I wanted to write, and I didn't want to spent one more day doing work I hated.
+All I knew was that I wanted to write, and I didn't want to spend one more day doing work I hated.
 So I left my apartment, and I left the city - uncertain whether I would return.

 I decided to travel to Austin and Denver.
 I thought maybe I'd prefer life there.
 I barely had the money for airfare, let alone accommodations, but I was determined.
 As luck would have it, right around the time I decided to do this, one friend was placed on assignment in Austin and another moved to Denver.
 They were both generous enough to let me stay with them.